Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: EFFECTS OF SHORT-RANGE CORRELATION

-Concerning the influence of short-range magnetic correlation on the one-body spectral function, Fig.~\ref{fig2} summarizes our main result.
-The first row shows a clear trend that the size of the hole pocket around the M $=(\pi,\pi,0)$ momentum reduces significantly, as the intra-layer magnetic correlation of the Ni-O layer changes from strongly ferromagnetic (left) to strongly anti-ferromagnetic (right) under a fixed anti-ferromagnetic inter-layer correlation $\chi_\perp$.
-Correspondingly, the electron pockets around the A $=(\pi,\pi,\pi)$ momentum also shrink their size.
-A similar strong reduction of the Fermi pocket is also observed in the second row, when the inter-layer correlation changes from ferromagnetic to anti-ferromagnetic while keeping the intra-layer correlation $\chi_\parallel$ anti-ferromagnetic.
-One therefore concludes that anti-ferromagnetic correlation can effectively reduce the Fermi pocket, or more essentially the carrier density.
+Figure~\ref{fig2} summarizes our main result, which shows a very strong impact of short-range magnetic correlation on the obtained one-body spectral functions.
+Even the eV-scale band dispersion can be dramatically modified by the varying interatomic correlation.
+Specifically, the first row shows a clear systematic trend that the size of the hole pocket around the M point reduces significantly, as the intralayer magnetic correlation $\chi_\parallel$ of the Ni-O layer changes from strongly FM (left) to strongly AFM (right) under a fixed AFM interlayer correlation $\chi_\perp$.
+Correspondingly, the electron pockets around the A point also shrink their size.
+(These electron pockets originate from electron transfer from Ni$^{+}$ to Nd$^{3+}$ in the absence of chemical doping, a phenomenon commonly known as ``self-doping''~\cite{GMZhang}.)
+A similar strong reduction of the Fermi pocket is also observed in the second row, when the interlayer correlation changes from FM to AFM while keeping the intralayer correlation $\chi_\parallel$ AFM.
+That is, AFM correlation can efficiently reduce the Fermi pockets, or more essentially the carrier density.